 A tourist enjoying the cool afforded by the coconut’s shade in Dongjiao Coconut Grove

-Su never got his wish, as he was recalled to the court a mere three years later at the accession of a new emperor—but it’s difficult not to compare Su’s retirement plans to the visitors who flock to Hainan today.
-There are an estimated 1.1 million elderly visitors among the province’s annual visitors—67 million last year—among them first-timers brought to the resorts on package tours, and “snowbirds” from northern China, who escape the winter weather each year to stay near the beaches for months at the time.
+Su never got his wish, as he was recalled to the court a mere three years later at the accession of a new emperor—but it’s difficult not to compare Su’s retirement plans to those of the visitors who flock to Hainan today.
+There are an estimated 1.1 million elderly among the province’s annual visitors—67 million last year.
+Among them are first-timers brought to the resorts on package tours, as well as “snowbirds” from northern China, who escape the winter weather each year to stay near the beaches for months at the time.
 Pan greets one as she walks in to browse the souvenirs—Dr. Liang, a retired physician from Sichuan province, who has been wintering here for more than 10 years.

 Yelin Bay, a popular tourist attraction inside the Dongjiao Coconut Grove

 In the early 2010s, though, the balmy winds changed.
 The development of Hainan took on a manic, deafening pace, fueled by greed and graft.
-Today, neither agriculture nor tourism is the main economy on this province, which instead derives over 50 percent of its GDP from property investment, ranking as one of China’s top three real-estate bubbles, along with Beijing and Shanghai.
-In April 2018, the province placed a cap on property purchases across the whole island—and local officials have repeatedly been cited for corruption by the country’s feared Central Committee of Discipline Inspection since 2013 (to date, none of the guilty is known to have been hit by coconuts).
+Today, neither agriculture nor tourism is the main economy on this province.
+Instead, it derives over 50 percent of its GDP from property investment, ranking as one of China’s top three real-estate bubbles along with Beijing and Shanghai.
+In April 2018, the province placed a cap on property purchases across the whole island—and local officials have repeatedly been cited for corruption by the country’s feared Central Committee of Discipline Inspection since 2013 (to date, none of the guilty are known to have been hit by coconuts).

 Hainan farmers get to work peeling the coconuts, which can have hundreds of applications